louismullie/temp-data/markdown_final/febebfdc-d339-fe76-aefa-dccd4e1efef9.md

 ---

-### package insert-RHOPHYLAC… [^672aa076].
+### Package insert-RHOPHYLAC… [^672aa076].
 FDA (2025).
 Medium credibility.

 1 INDICATIONS AND USAGE RHOPHYLAC is a Rh Immune Globulin Intravenous product that is indicated for the suppression of Rh isoimmunization in non-sensitized Rh-negative patients and for the treatment of immune thrombocytopenic purpura in Rh-positive patients.

 1. 1 Suppression of Rh Isoimmunization Pregnancy and Obstetric Conditions RHOPHYLAC is indicated for suppression of rhesus isoimmunization in non-sensitized Rh-negative women with an Rh-incompatible pregnancy, including:

 - Routine antepartum and postpartum Rh prophylaxis
-- Rh prophylaxis in cases of: RBCs; in this case, follow the dosing guidelines for excessive fetomaternal hemorrhage. any potential adverse effects on the breastfed child from RHOPHYLAC or from the underlying maternal condition.
+- **Rh prophylaxis in cases of**: RBCs; in this case, follow the dosing guidelines for excessive fetomaternal hemorrhage. any potential adverse effects on the breastfed child from RHOPHYLAC or from the underlying maternal condition.

 CSL Behring Rh0 Immune Globulin Intravenous, RHOPHYLAC CONFIDENTIAL Page 13 of 19 Suppression of Rh Isoimmunization RHOPHYLAC is used in nursing mothers for the suppression of Rh isoimmunization.
 CSL Behring Rh0 Immune Globulin Intravenous, RHOPHYLAC CONFIDENTIAL Page 15 of 19 Suppression of Rh Isoimmunization The mechanism by which Rh immune globulin suppresses immunization to Rh-positive.
 RBCs is not completely known.
 In a clinical study of Rh-negative healthy male volunteers, both the intravenous and intramuscular administration of a 1500 IU dose of RHOPHYLAC 24 hours after injection of 15 mL of Rh-positive RBCs resulted in an effective clearance of Rh-positive. thought to involve the formation of Rh immune globulin RBC complexes, which are preferentially removed by the reticuloendothelial system, particularly the spleen.
 This results in Fc receptor blockade, thus sparing antibody-coated platelets.
 8 12.